 Not included in your delivery

 • Adjust rack to top position and preheat oven to 425 degrees.
-Wash and dry produce. • Trim, peel, and cut carrots on a diagonal into ½-inch-thick pieces.
+Wash and dry produce. • Cut broccoli into bite-size pieces if necessary.
 Trim and thinly slice scallions, separating whites from greens; mince whites.
 Zest and quarter lemon. • In a small bowl, combine jam, half the stock concentrates (you’ll use the rest later), and ¼ cup water (1⁄3 cup for 4 servings).

-• Toss carrots on a baking sheet with a large drizzle of oil.
-Season with salt and pepper. • Roast on top rack, flipping halfway through, until browned and tender, 20-25 minutes.
+• Toss broccoli on a baking sheet with a large drizzle of oil, salt, and pepper. • Roast on top rack, flipping halfway through, until browned and tender, 15-20 minutes.

 • Heat a drizzle of oil in a large pan over medium-high heat.
 Add meatballs and cook, turning occasionally, until browned all over, 4-6 minutes.
 TIP: If there’s excess grease in your pan, carefully pour it out. • Pour in jam mixture and bring to a simmer, then reduce heat to medium.
 Cover and cook until meatballs are cooked through and glazed, 5 minutes more. • Stir in a squeeze of lemon juice to taste.
 TIP: If glaze is too thick, add a splash of water.